Inspecting pages in Business Central

 The Page inspection pane opens on the side.
 When the pane first opens, it shows information that pertains to the main page object.

 Use the keyboard or pointing device to move focus to different elements on the page.
 When you select a FactBox or a part on the main page, the bounding area is highlighted by a border, and the Page Inspection pane shows information about the selected element.
 For example, the previous figure shows information about the list part in the Sales Order page.
 As you navigate to other pages in the application, the Page Inspection pane will automatically update with page information as you move along.

 For more information about what is shown in page inspection, see Inspecting and Troubleshooting Pages in the Business Central Developer and IT Pro help.

-If you do not see the details that you expect to see in the Page Inspection pane, you probably do not have the required permissions, as described in the next section.
+If you don't see the details that you expect to see in the Page Inspection pane, you probably don't have the required permissions, as described in the next section.

 Controlling access to page inspection details

 As an administrator, you can control access to the full details that are shown in the Page Inspection pane by configuring the permissions that users have.
 To grant a user permission to the full details, give users Execute permission on the System object 5330.
 You can grant this permission by using a permission set (such as D365 Troubleshoot) or a user group (such as D365 Troubleshoot).
 For more information about permissions, see Assign Permissions to Users and Groups.

 Users who aren't granted permissions on System object 5330 can still access the Page Inspection pane, but they will only see the Page and Table fields, which display basic details that they can pass on to their support team.